demispatti/nicescrollr/readme.txt

 == Changelog ==

+= Version 0.7.0 =
+1. Introduced namespaces
+2. Introduced automated testing
+3. Fixed a variety of bugs
+4. Updated dependencies
+5. Enhanced performance
+6. Added minified versions of js and css files

+= Version 0.6.7 =
+1. Should have resolved that compatibility warning on this plugin's homepage

+= Version 0.6.6 =
+1. Should have resolved that compatibility warning on this plugin's homepage

+= Version 0.6.5 =
+1. Minor css improvement

+= Version 0.6.4 =
+1. Fixed scrollbar display issues
+2. Renamed the main plugin file from nsr.php to nicescrollr.php for testing reasons, so you may need to activate the plugin again

+= Version 0.6.3 =
+1. Added Options to set border color and background color of the backtop button for hover state
+2. Minor code clean up

+= Version 0.6.2 =
+1. Renamed css class "top-is-visible"  to "nsr-backtop-is-visible" due to compatibility reasons with buttons that are shipped with themes
+2. Renamed the plugin's js instances to avoid any possible conflicts with other js libraries
+3. Changed the element type for the backtop button, since no anchor is needed
+4. Changed the css for the backtop button to appear more neutral
+5. Changed some default option values
+6. The color picker accepts keyboard inputs now
+7. The color picker offers an alpha channel now
+8. Minor style changes
+9. Minor code changes

 = Version 0.6.0 =
 1. Added an option to enable Nicescroll on mobile devices. default value is off
 2. Moved the option "Scrollbar Default Look" down the list and renamed it to "Show Default Scrollbar"